Lab Animal Welfare Sample Documents Document Summary & Instructions

 L. BIOLOGICAL MATERIAL/ANIMAL PRODUCTS FOR USE IN ANIMALS

-(e.g., cell lines, antiserum, etc.)
+[e.g., cell lines, antiserum, etc.]

 1. Specify Material:

-2. Source: Material Sterile or Attenuated: Yes or No
+Material Sterile or Attenuated:

-or No
+No

-3. I certify that the MAP/RAP/HAP tested materials to be used have not been passed through rodent species outside of the animal facility in question and/or the material is derived from the original MAP tested sample.
+3. I certify that the tested materials to be used have not been passed through rodent species outside of the animal facility in question and/or the material is derived from the original tested sample.
 To the best of my knowledge the material remains uncontaminated with rodent pathogens.

 Initials of Principal Investigator

-Describe any phenotypic consequences of the genetic manipulations to the animals.
+Describe any anticipated phenotypic consequences of the genetic manipulations to the animals.
 Describe any special care or monitoring that the animals will require.

-1. For nonhuman primates, are you seeking an exemption for scientific reasons from the institution's plan for environment enhancement?
+1. For nonhuman primates, are you seeking an exemption for scientific reasons from the institution�s plan for environment enrichment?

-Yes or No
+Yes

 If yes, provide the basis of the request.

-2. For dogs, are you seeking an exemption for scientific reasons from the institution's plan to provide dogs with the opportunity for exercise?
+2. For dogs, are you seeking an exemption for scientific reasons from the institution�s plan to provide dogs with the opportunity for exercise?

-Yes or No
+Yes

 If yes, provide the basis of the request.